 Adding all the code for steps might seem like a lot of extra work, but in the long run, it actually saves time.
 Instead of answering a bunch of questions from other people in your company, you can just direct them to test results written in plain English.

 That is powerful stuff compared to what Selenide (and most other tools) offer as default reports.
-So here’s the main question for this article: how much effort did it take to achieve this?
+How much effort did it take to achieve this?

-The source code for the allure-selenide integration is about 250 lines long.
-Considering the functionality that this provides, that’s almost nothing.
+Considering the functionality this provides, it is very reasonable.
 Writing such an integration would probably be as easy as providing the bare exception that we get if we use Selenide’s native reporting.
+Partially, this is because allure-selenide leverages work done elsewhere in the Allure ecosystem.
+Let's take a closer look at Allure's common libraries.

 Common libraries